Katsina Earmarks N50bn for Water Projects in 20 LGs

 The Katsina State Government has earmarked the sum of N50 billion for various water supply projects across 20 local government areas of the state.

-The Managing Director of the state Water Board, Mr. Tukur Hassan-Tingilin, stated this Tuesday while inaugurating the grievance redress committee on NG-SURWASH in the state.
+The Managing Director of the State Water Board, Engr.
+Tukur Hassan-Tingilin, stated this Tuesday while inaugurating grievance redress committee on NG-SURWASH in the state.

 He said the fund would enable the state government to provide sustainable and potable water to residents in rural and urban cities across the 20 benefiting local government areas of the state.